z3nk0v/pinterest-data-pipeline629/README.md

 # 6.Batch Processing: Databricks
 You will set up your Databricks account and learn how to read data from AWS into Databricks.

+    Here i set up my databricks account.
+    After i mount my s3 bucket to Databricks.
+This can be seen how in the Jupyter Notebook.

 # 7.Batch Processing: Spark on Databricks
 Learn how to perform data cleaning and computations using Spark on Databricks.

+    Here we clean our three tables: User, Geo and Pin

+    Querying the Data: These were the queries:
+    Find the most popular category in each country

+    Find the most popular category by year

+    Find the user with the most followers in each country

+    Find the most popular category for different age groups

+    Find the median follower count for different age groups

+    Find how many users have joined each year

+    Find the median follower count of users based on their joining year

+    Find the median follower count of users based on their joining year and age

 # 8.Batch Processing: AWS MWAA

 # 9.Stream Processing: AWS Kinesis
 Send streaming data to Kinesis and read this data in Databricks